 Image Source: fjhualongm.en.made-in-china.com

-Stonemason Type: Used by stonemasons involved in initial stone shaping and preparation.
+- Stonemason Type: Used by stonemasons involved in primary processing and slab production.

 10. Laser Engravers